velmurugan-balasubramanian/codelabs-temp/content/data-storage-and-request-method/data-storage-and-request-method.md

    );
 }
 ```

-The above code fetches the data from the rest API and prints it in the browser console, let’s invoke the function a button click and check if we can get the current location of the International Space Station.
+The above code snippet fetches the data using the REST API and prints it in the browser console, let’s check if we can get the current location of the International Space Station.

 ### Test the feature

-Let’s start the localhost and verify that our code works.
-Once the localhost is started go to a ticket details page (open a ticket page with “?dev=true” in the URL (eg: https://you_portal_name.freshdesk.com/a/tickets/1?dev=true) and check of our changes are working as intended.
+Let’s start the localhost and verify that our changes works as intended.

 ![Fetch Data](assets/fetch-data.gif)
 From the above GIF we can see that by clicking on the `fetch` button, we can fetch the location of the international space station successfully and display it in the notification.

 ## Save the Data in the Data Storage

-Now that we fetched the data from let’s save it to the Data Storage and fetch it from data storage and display it as a notification.
+Now that we fetched the data from the REST API, let’s persist it to the Data Storage for later use.

-Copy the below code snippet under the saveInDataStorage placeholder
+Copy the below code snippet under the `// saveInDataStorage function goes here` placeholder in `app/scripts/app.js`

 ```javascript
 /**